Asclepias Swan Plant

 When I do my talks I teach about the importance of not touching the swan plant just in case the white milk sap of the plant then gets rubbed in your eyes accidentally. which can sting for a couple of weeks and is potentially dangerous.
 This applies to adults who are gardening in their own back yard Always wash your hands immediately after handling swan plants, as you might wipe your eyes to get your hard working sweat off or the sap could splatter from trimming the stalks.

 I’ve seen so many great secure enclosures at pre schools where they have placed their plants.
-Below are some ideal places that can easily be replicated.
-It’s also great for the little ones to see and still watch safely, and tempted little hands cannot squash the caterpillars or stop the Monarchs from laying eggs.
+Below are some ideal places that can easily be replicated…(someones handy grandad, or wood work clubs could assemble and make up) The enclosures are also great for the little ones to see the caterpillars and still watch safely, and tempted little hands cannot squash the caterpillars or stop the Monarchs from laying eggs.
 This is a great bonus, so your plants can become mature and bushy and they can still spot the caterpillars and chrysalides.

 Plants and fungi make toxins to ward off bacteria, insects and animals that may eat them and to protect their area from competitors.
 The caterpillars are poisonous as this stops them being eaten by birds.
 This is just nature’s fascinating way.
 There may be many poisonous plant in your garden so the list below is really good read.